Richard Widick (IICAT:9/27/16)

 The UNITED NATIONS & Emergent Global Civil Society

-Please watch this interview with Dr. Michael Dorsey, then Visiting Fellow and Professor of Environmental Studies at Wesleyan University’s College of the Environment, in which he discusses certain limits and barriers that tend to diminish the ability of civil society actors to participate in the UN climate talks.
+Please watch this interview with Dr. Michael Dorsey, then Visiting Fellow and Professor of Environmental Policy at Wesleyan University’s College of the Environment, in which he discusses certain limits and barriers that tend to diminish the ability of civil society actors to participate in the UN climate talks.

 We also highly recommend visiting the United Nations webpage on global civil society, where you will find a crucial link to the United Nations’ general effort to foster development of a global civil society: the NGO Relations section of the UN Department of Public Information (DPI-NGO).